DushaHrusha/abgd/README.md

 ## Notes:

-* Ensure you have a working input sound source (e.g. a working input mic).
+* Ensure you have a
-* Run the application on your native terminal (i.e. not iTerm2, etc.).
-* Python 2 is not supported.
-It is advised to run this application using Python>=3.6.

 <b>MacOS</b>